kelu124/echomods/matty/v1.1/test_V/Readme.md

 ![](/matty/v1.1/test_V/IMAG002.png)

-### On this setup : Pulse on seems OK on spot A
+### On this setup : Pulse on seems OK on spot B

 ![](/matty/v1.1/test_V/IMAG003.png)

-### But there's a strange step on the back to earth leg of the diod on spot B
+### But there's a strange step on the back to earth leg of the diod on spot A

 ![](/matty/v1.1/test_V/IMAG004.png)

-### With a long relaxing time still on B
+### With a long relaxing time still on A

 ![](/matty/v1.1/test_V/IMAG005.png)